mattdw/caponia/README.md

     (load-index fti "directory/filename.index")
     ;; ...make some changes...
     (save-index fti) ; load also stores the filename

-To test (currently only the stemmer):

-    lein test caponia-stemmer-test

 Matt Wilson wrote this, with contributions from Andrew Brehaut.
 It's named after one of [these  guys](http://en.wikipedia.org/wiki/Caponiidae).